The Girl on the Train as Compared to Gone Girl

 @lauracanido52:disqus I agree with you.
 Gone Girl went a bit too far in the end.
 This book was more believable.

-3. dreamzandclouds
+3. says: dreamzandclouds

 loved your review 🙂